 If you are having sex for the first time, choose a position you both feel comfortable with.
 As you get to know each other’s bodies better, you can experiment with different positions and work out what you both like.

 You may also want to experiment with sex toys or having anal sex or oral sex.
 If you do move from anal sex to vaginal sex you should put on a new condom to make sure you do not infect the vagina with bacteria.
-After a while you might find certain movements, positions and ways of touching that lead to one or both of you having an orgasm.
+After a while, you might find certain movements, positions, and ways of touching that lead to one or both of you having an orgasm.
 Don’t be too concerned if this doesn’t happen straight away or even at all.
 It takes time to get to know what works for you sexually – and for your partner – and sex can be enjoyable whether you climax or not.

 If you are using an external (male) condom, you should hold on to the condom when the penis is withdrawn to make sure it does not come off.
 Do not wait too long to withdraw, the penis should still be erect so that there is no risk of the condom slipping off or semen leaking out.

-What are the risks of pregnancy, STIs and HIV from vaginal sex?
+What are the risks of pregnancy, STIs, and HIV from vaginal sex?

-Having vaginal sex without using a condom, puts you and your partner at risk of an unwanted pregnancy and sexually transmitted infections (STIs) including HIV.
+Having vaginal sex without using a condom, puts you and your partner at risk of unwanted pregnancy and sexually transmitted infections (STIs) including HIV.

 While there are many different types of contraception to prevent pregnancy only condoms will also protect you and your partner from sexually transmitted infections (STIs) and HIV.
 Remember that not all STIs have obvious symptoms, so either of you may have an STI and not know it.

-If one of you has HIV, is on medication and has an undetectable viral load it will be impossible to pass on HIV during sex.
-If your partner has HIV but you don’t, you may want to consider taking pre-exposure prophylaxis (PrEP) to prevent HIV infection, but be aware that it only protects against HIV, not other STIs.
+If one of you has HIV, is on medication, and has an undetectable viral load it will be impossible to pass on HIV during sex.
+If your partner has HIV but you don’t, you may want to consider taking pre-exposure prophylaxis (PrEP) to prevent HIV infection but be aware that it only protects against HIV, not other STIs.

 The responsibility for protecting against pregnancy and STIs should be shared between you both.
-It’ a good idea to talk to each other about protection before you start having sex.
+It’s a good idea to talk to each other about protection before you start having sex.
 Being safe should help you both feel more relaxed and make sex more enjoyable.
 If you find it too difficult or embarrassing to talk about safer sex, it could be a sign that you aren’t ready to start having sex just yet.
 That’s fine – remember that there are lots of ways to enjoy being together and to explore your sexual feelings until the time is right.